EdwardAdelin/Raspberry-Photo-Booth/readme.md

 # Installation Guide

+This app runs on a Linux device, take live images from a connected camera and prints pictures with applied effects and overlays.
+It is similar to a Photo Booth - you can find similar Photo Booths at weddings.
+It is great for events, parties or any other places where you need a unique diploma, a reminder of an event or a special activity to be remembered.

 Before running the application, ensure you have the necessary dependencies installed.
 Depending on your device's configuration, you may need to install all, some, or none of them.